wwillems/wwillems.github.com/_posts/2014-12-23-angular-exploration-sliding-puzzle.md

 The backend as well as the frontend are deployed on Heroku.
 The working version can be found here
 <a href="http://swiped.herokuapp.com">Swiped on Heroku</a>

 To register a new account use the <a href="http://swiped.herokuapp.com/register.html">registration form</a>.
+This form is based on the MailChimp signup form as described in this great post on onehungrymind <a href="http://onehungrymind.com/build-mailchimp-signup-form-angularjs/">Build a MailChimp Signup Form with AngularJS</a>.